acifuentes99/vimrc/README.md

 * [ ] "Notes mode" and " 'NeoVim IDE Mode' " (As my previous configurations)
 * [ ] Lazy loading of modes/plugins (Related to previous note)
 * [ ] Git subfolder, or other functionality, to reference ohter repos, and install (for snippets for example, and syntax, currently copy/pasted from other repos)

+## Lazyvim

+* A migration must be done, from packer to Lazyvim.
+* Lazyvim folder on Repo, has an stable configuration (working on my tablet) for extending to other uses (work, personal, etc)
+* Still, has to be some thing migrated from old configuration (plugins, keybidings, autocommand, etc...).
+In the meantime.
+The old configuration files will be where are.